Scientists seek rare species survivors amid Australia flames

 So Ballard's team has trekked through the ash-covered forest carrying water and sacks of sweet potatoes, carrots and food pellets.
 "There are so few left that, with a species this rare, every individual counts," he says.

 Elsewhere in New South Wales, conservation workers are dropping vegetables from airplanes into scorched forests, hoping that wallabies and other species find a meal.
-In the state of Victoria, authorities estimate that brush-tailed rock wallabies lost 40% of their habitat as did another rare marsupial, the long-footed potoroo, according to a preliminary damage assessment.
+In the state of Victoria, authorities estimate that brush-tailed rock wallabies lost 40 per cent of their habitat as did another rare marsupial, the long-footed potoroo, according to a preliminary damage assessment.

 The full toll on Australia's wildlife includes at least 20 and possibly as many as 100 threatened species pushed closer to extinction, according to scientists from several Australian universities.
 "The worry is that with so much lost, there won't be a pool of rare animals and plants to later repopulate burnt areas," said Jim Radford, an ecologist at La Trobe University in Melbourne.